-GPA 2.25 (4.0=A) and GRE 1000 (total of 2 subtests) and an Analytical Writing score of 3 or higher.
+GPA 2.25-2.49 and GRE 1000 (total of 2 subtests) and an Analytical Writing score of 3 or higher.

-GPA 2.5 (4.0=A) and GRE 950 (total of 2 subtests) and an Analytical Writing score of 3 or higher
+GPA 2.5-2.74 and GRE 928 (total of 2 subtests) and an Analytical Writing score of 3 or higher

-GPA 2.75 (4.0=A) and GRE 850 (total of 2 subtests) and an Analytical Writing score of 3 or higher
+GPA 2.75-3.49 and GRE 864 (total of 2 subtests) and an Analytical Writing score of 3 or higher

-GPA 3.5 (4.0=A) and GRE 750 (total of 2 subtests) and an Analytical Writing score of 3 or higher
+GPA 3.5-4.0 and GRE 730 (total of 2 subtests) and an Analytical Writing score of 3 or higher

-3. Prerequisite coursework or records are incomplete.
-If a student is accepted for provisional admission, the terms for reclassification as a regular student will be stated in the letter of admission.
-The provision(s) and the time frame will be stated in the letter of admission.
-Under no circumstances will the provisional terms be extended beyond the 12th credit hour.
-The student must maintain a minimum Grade Point Average of 3.0 in all graduate coursework taken during the provisional period.
-The student who does not meet the provision(s) as stated will be dropped from the program.
+2. Prerequisite coursework or records are incomplete.
+If a student is accepted for conditional admission, the terms for reclassification as a regular student will be stated in the letter of admission.
+The conditions and the time frame will be stated in the letter of admission.
+Under no circumstances will the conditional terms be extended beyond the 12th credit hour.
+The student must maintain a minimum Grade Point Average of 3.0 in all graduate coursework taken during the conditional period.
+The student who does not meet the conditions(s) as stated will be dropped from the program.